The good news is that I no longer need or have to be held hostage by the bully.

 “No one can make you feel inferior without your consent.”
 Eleanor Roosevelt

-Please read the conclusion in Part 7.
+Please read the conclusion of this article series by clicking on this link: Part 7.
 Thank you.